forwinder15/green-rosemary/src/pages/student-ministry.md

 img_path: "/images/img_0056.PNG"

 ---
-> ### Elevation Youth is designed to help middle school and high school students grow their faith,
+> ### Elevation Youth is designed to help middle school and high school students grow their faith,their character, and their relationships.
->
-> their character, and their relationships.

 ### **Wednesdays**